 Except for its status as the contractual document that establishes and governs the legal relations among the parties with respect to the merger, Acasti and Grace do not intend for the merger agreement to be a source of factual, business or operational information about the companies.
-The merger agreement contains representations and warranties of the parties as of specific dates and may have been used for purposes of allocating risk between the parties rather than establishing matters as facts.
+The merger agreement contains representations and warranties as of specific dates and may have been used for purposes of allocating risk between the parties rather than establishing matters as facts.
 Those representations and warranties were made solely for the benefit of the other parties to the merger agreement and are qualified in several important respects, which you should consider as you read the merger agreement.
 The representations and warranties are qualified in their entirety by certain information filed by Acasti with the SEC or the Canadian Securities Administrators, prior to the date of the merger agreement, as well as by confidential disclosure letters that Acasti and Grace delivered to each other in connection with the execution of the merger agreement, and are qualified by contractual standards of materiality that may differ from what shareholders consider to be material.
-Information qualifying a representation or warranty may have been included in this proxy statement/prospectus.
-For the foregoing reasons, you should not rely on the representations and warranties so of the date of the merger agreement or any other date.
+Information concerning the subject matter of the representations and warranties may have changed since the date of the merger agreement and new information qualifying a representation or warranty may have been included in this proxy statement/prospectus.
+For the foregoing reasons, you should not rely on the representations and warranties contained in the merger agreement as accurate statements as of the date of the merger agreement or any other date.